- 3/4 time rhythm

 We'll start off our guitar lesson on Romanza with the first section of the song, which is played in the key of E minor.
 We’ll learn the E minor scale, on which all of the melody notes are played on the high E string.
 If you need a refresher on the minor scale, I suggest you read up a little before starting the lesson.

 We’ll continue with learning the picking pattern which will recur all throughout the song, so learn it well.
 Also, make sure to accent those melody notes.
 You want to place a higher emphasis on the melody notes in your arpeggios, than the rest of the notes.

 You’ll also want to be mindful of your hand positions while playing the melody notes.
 Don’t just move your first finger along the guitar neck, rather aim for the most efficient fingering with as few position changes as possible.

 The second section of Romanza is played in the key of E major, rather than E minor as the first one was.
-As I mentioned, this section is much harder than the previous, so if you are just starting out, you should learn this section at a later stage of your guitar studies.
+As I mentioned, this section is much harder than the previous one, so if you are just starting out, you should learn this section at a later stage of your guitar studies.

 You’ll be learning several new chords in this section of the song, and have a go at really quick barre chord changes, which are tough, even for seasoned players.
 Give it time, be patient, practice a lot, and you’ll get it.